 Lance Armstrong refuses to contribute to the clean-up of pro cycling

-Lance Armstrong will not do a tell-all interview under oath to help bring down the organized crime network, which helped facilitate his use of performance-enhancing drugs and which many believe is still deeply involved in today's pro cycling.
+The USADA needs detailed statements from Armstrong to be able to bring down the organized crime network, which helped facilitate Armstrong's performance-enhancing drug use and which many believe is still deeply involved in today's pro cycling.

 Under international anti-doping rules, Armstrong's lifetime ban could only be reduced to eight years by cooperating with the USADA, by which time Armstrong will be nearly fifty years old.